Mindful-AI-Assistants/SumBot/README.md

 2. **Slack**: This is the environment where our bot will reside.
 Slack is a communication platform that enables the creation and use of bots.

+3. **Zapier**: This is the tool that will integrate Slack with the OpenAI API.
+Zapier is an automation tool that allows you to create workflows between different platforms.